 Meet The Commits: Overview Of Michigan's Top-10 2022 Recruiting Class

-The Michigan Wolverines' 2022 football recruiting class has 15 pledges and is ranked as the No. 9 haul in the country.
+The Michigan Wolverines' 2022 football recruiting class has 16 pledges and is currently ranked as the No. 8 haul in the country.
 We've provided background info on each commit below (in chronological order from the newest pledge to the oldest) and will update as the cycle continues.

 Brentwood (Tenn.)
 Ravenwood four-star cornerback Myles Pollard